 Completing law school requires a significant amount of time and energy as well as money.
 Prior to applying, then, you should engage in meaningful reflection about your educational and career goals, and consider whether or not a law degree is the credential you need to achieve these goals.

 Should you choose to apply to law school for admission directly following your graduation from Brown, begin the application process in the summer following your third year of study or in the fall of your fourth year.
 By this time, you should be able to solicit strong letters of recommendation from at least two members of the faculty at Brown.
 It is best to have your letters on file with LSAC by October.
 You should also plan to take the LSAT as early as feasible before you submit your application.
-December LSAT dates should be avoided unless you plan to use your score for the following application cycle.
+While many law schools would accept ascores from a December LSAT test, these dates are best avoided unless you plan to use your score for the following application cycle.

 Most law schools consider applications on an ongoing basis, but it is wise to submit all of your application materials by November.
 Generally, law schools will not examine your application until all necessary elements are on file and your application is considered complete.
 A variety of admission factors, including financial assistance offers, are closely linked to the timely submission of your application, letters of recommendation, and transcripts.

-Brown's law advising deans arrange a great number of diverse informat sessions, admission panels and a law school fair that expose students and alumni to valuable perspectives to help them reflect on their choices and prepare for the admission process.
+Brown's Law Careers advisors arrange a great number of diverse information sessions, admission panels and a law school fair that expose students and alumni to valuable perspectives to help them reflect on their choices and prepare for the application process.
 Check our Events and Programs page for upcoming sessions.
-We also recommend that you read our biennial Law School Applicant Guide 2014-2016 which provides comprehensive information about the admission process to law school.
+We also recommend that you read our biennial Law School Applicant Guide which provides comprehensive information about the admission process to law school.